Lantianzz/Scorecard-Bundle/README.md

 - Fixed a bug in scorecardbundle.feature_discretization.ChiMerge.ChiMerge.transform().
 In V1.0.1, The transform function did not run normally when the number of unique values in a feature is less then the parameter 'min_intervals'.
 This was due to an ill-considered if-else statement.
 This bug has been fixed in v1.0.2;

+#### V1.1.0 (Updated on Master branch,  haven't uploaded to PyPI）

+- [Fix] Fixed a bug in `scorecardbundle.feature_discretization.ChiMerge.ChiMerge` to ensure the output discretized feature values are continous intervals from negative infinity to infinity, covering all possible values.
+This was done by modifying  `_assign_interval_base` function and `chi_merge_vector` function;
+- [Fix] Changed the default value of `min_intervals` parameter in `scorecardbundle.feature_discretization.ChiMerge.ChiMerge` from None to 1 so that in case of encountering features with only one unique value would not cause an error.
+Setting the default value to 1 is actually more consistent to the actual meaning, as there is at least one interval in a feature.

 ## 中文文档  (Chinese Document)

 ### 简介